 Zachary Gross is an associate in the Palo Alto office of Gibson, Dunn & Crutcher.
 He currently practices with the firm’s Litigation Department.

-Mr. Gross earned his Juris Doctor from Columbia Law School in 2021, where he was a James Kent Scholar, a Harlan Fiske Stone Scholar, a recipient of the Parker School Certificate of Achievement in International and Comparative Law, and an editorial staff member of the Columbia Journal of Law and the Arts.
-During law school, Mr. Gross served as a judicial intern to the Honorable Juan R. Torruella of the U.S. Court of Appeals for the First Circuit, and as a judicial intern to the Honorable Richard M. Berman of the U.S. District Court for the Southern District of New York.
-Mr. Gross earned his Master of Science in Comparative Social Policy from the University of Oxford in 2016, and his Master of Arts in Philosophy from the University of St Andrews in 2014, where he received First Class Honors.
+Zachary earned his Juris Doctor from Columbia Law School in 2021, where he was a James Kent Scholar, a Harlan Fiske Stone Scholar, a recipient of the Parker School Certificate of Achievement in International and Comparative Law, and an editorial staff member of the Columbia Journal of Law and the Arts.
+During law school, he served as a judicial intern to the Honorable Juan R. Torruella of the U.S. Court of Appeals for the First Circuit, and as a judicial intern to the Honorable Richard M. Berman of the U.S. District Court for the Southern District of New York.
+Zachary earned his Master of Science in Comparative Social Policy from the University of Oxford in 2016, and his Master of Arts in Philosophy from the University of St Andrews in 2014, where he received First Class Honors.

 Columbia University - 2021 Juris Doctor

 Hertford College - University of Oxford - 2016 Master of Science

 University of St Andrews - 2014 Master of Arts